chpc-tech-eval/scc/tutorial0/README.md

 * Responses are routed back through the headnode

 This is a simplified version of how networking works in real clusters and cloud environments.

+## Final Notes

+You now have the foundation of a small virtual cluster running on macOS using UTM.

+---

+### At this stage, you should have:

+- One **headnode** with two network interfaces:
+  - Shared Network (internet access)
+  - Private/Internal Network (cluster communication)

+- Two **compute nodes** connected to the private network

+- Static IP addresses configured for all nodes

+- Basic network connectivity between nodes (successful `ping` tests)

+---

+### What’s Next?

+In later tutorials, you can build on this setup to learn:

+- SSH key-based access between nodes
+- Hostname configuration and `/etc/hosts` setup
+- MPI setup and distributed execution
+- Benchmarking and performance comparisons
+- Basic scheduler concepts (e.g. Slurm-style workflows)

+---

+## Quick Recap Checklist

+- [ ] Installed UTM
+- [ ] Downloaded ARM64 / AArch64 Linux ISO
+- [ ] Created and installed headnode VM
+- [ ] Added private network interface to headnode
+- [ ] Created compute node VMs
+- [ ] Connected all nodes to `cluster-net`
+- [ ] Assigned static IP addresses
+- [ ] Verified network connectivity using `ping`